slothbear/cheap_buster/readme.md

 (saving us question 2 for the specific route), but the minimum interaction still requires two text messages.

-benefits
+benefits of Cheap Buster
 ---

-1. costs one text message
+1. costs one text message per query
 1. provides predictions for more than one route
-1. sends the prediction via email or text message
+1. sends the prediction via email or text message (which is cheaper for you?)

 limitations
 ---